Skip to main content

 Example clinical scenario

-A patient presents at 20 weeks’ gestation for a routine anatomy scan in a low-risk pregnancy.
+A woman presents at 20 weeks’ gestation for a routine anatomy scan in a low-risk pregnancy.
 The sonographer detects an apparently isolated congenital anomaly.
 The remainder of the anatomy scan appears normal.
 First-trimester screening was low risk and there were no other concerning features.

 When to consider genomic testing